Exact and approximate inference in graphical models: variable elimination and beyond: Graphical Models

 where $\Atimes$ combines functions using $\times$ and $\Aplus$ eliminates variables using $+$.

 Marginal evaluation is also interesting in the case where some variables are observed.
-If the values of some variables $x_O$ ($O \subset V$) have been observed, we can compute the marginal conditional distribution by restricting the domains of variables $X_O$ to the observed value.
+If $x_O$ ($O \subset V$) are the values of the observed values, the marginal conditional distribution can be computed by restricting the domains of variables $X_O$ to the observed value.
+This is typically the kind of computational task required in the E-step of an EM algorithm, for parameter estimation of models with hidden data.